-Prior to 2004 the District did not respond to service requests outside of its existing boundaries.
-After the assessment was approved in 2004, the District started responding to service requests within the Annexation Areas at the same level of service as the existing District jurisdiction.
-Any property owner, business or resident in the Annexation Areas can contact the District to request vector control related service or inspection, and a District field technician will respond promptly to the property to evaluate the situation and to perform appropriate surveillance and control services.
-The District responds to all service requests in a timely manner, regardless of location, within its boundaries.
+Prior to 2004 the District did not respond to service requests originating from outside of its existing boundaries.
+After the assessment was approved in 2004, the District has responded to service requests originating within the Annexation Areas, providing the same level of service as the pre-existing District jurisdiction.
+Any property owner, business or resident in the District's Service Area can contact the District to request vector control related services or inspections, and a District field technician will respond as promptly as possible to the property to evaluate the situation and to perform appropriate surveillance and control services.
+The District responds to all service requests in as timely a manner as possible, regardless of location.